Gradual and fuzzy subsets: Gradual subsets

 Let $\sigma:(0,1]\longrightarrow{P(X)}$ be a partial map defined at 1, i.e., $1\in\dom(\sigma)\subseteq(0,1]$, and such that $\dom(\sigma)$ is not necessarily inf--compact, we may extend $\sigma$ to all $(0,1]$ simply defining $\sigma(\beta)=\varnothing$ if $\beta\notin\dom(\sigma)$.
 The decreasing gradual subset associated to $\sigma$ is $\sigma^c:(0,1]\longrightarrow{P(X)}$ defined as:

 \end{remark}

-The use of decreasing gradual subsets is due to the fact that gradual subsets are wild structures that one can not maneje, and in which there is no relationship between its components.
-On the other hand, when studying subsets of a given set, it seems natural to impose some inclusion relationships and that these inclusiones should be parameterized by the order relation in $(0,1]$
+The use of decreasing gradual subsets is due to the fact that gradual subsets are wild structures that one can not be managed, and in which there is no relationship between its components.
+On the other hand, when studying subsets of a given set, it seems natural to impose some inclusion relationships and that these inclusions should be parameterized by the order relation in $(0,1]$.